 I found myself looking for the door and I asked, “Did anything go right?”
 She looked like I slapped her and then responded that, yes, there were several lovely areas and as she told me, she smiled.

-Or it could happen with an employee vomiting fact after useless fact, drenching the customer in what is not helpful.
+Most often it happens in retail when an employee vomits fact after useless fact, drenching the potential buyer in what is not helpful.

 But make no mistake.
 It’s a choice.